uncomplicate/neanderthal/README.md

 # Neanderthal

-Neanderthal is a Clojure library for fast matrix and linear algebra computations based on the highly optimized [Automatically Tuned Linear Algebra Software (ATLAS)](http://math-atlas.sourceforge.net/) native library of [BLAS](http://netlib.org/blas/) and [LAPACK](http://www.netlib.org/lapack/) computation routines.
+Neanderthal is a Clojure library for fast matrix and linear algebra computations based on the highly optimized native libraries of [BLAS](http://netlib.org/blas/) and [LAPACK](http://www.netlib.org/lapack/) computation routines for both CPU and GPU..

 ## How to use it